platformsh/platformsh-docs/docs/src/languages/php/_index.md

         wizaplace/php-fpm-status-cli: "^1.0"
 ```

-Then when you are connected to your project over SSH you can run:
+Then when you are connected to your project over SSH, you can run:

 ```shell
 $ php-fpm-status --socket=unix://$SOCKET --path=/-/status --full